mhbeals/mhwood.github.io/glossary/edition.md

 issue under discussion with the Library’s current *Heritage Made Digital* digitisation programme.
-The term was used, though not commonly, in the nineteenth century, where “edition” more usually referred to a specific printing of a book rather than a newspaper. edition’ more usually referred to a specific printing of a book rather than a newspaper.
+The term was used, though not commonly, in the nineteenth century, where “edition” more usually referred to a specific printing of a book rather than a newspaper.

 ## Examples:

 ### As a geographical variant

-“Most were short-lived but the London **edition** of the Detroit
+“Most were short-lived but the London **edition** of the *Detroit
-    Free Press, which was composed almost entirely of American humour, sold between 100,000 and 300,000 weekly copies during the 1880s and 1890s.” \[Nicholson 2012, 285\]
+    Free Press*, which was composed almost entirely of American humour, sold between 100,000 and 300,000 weekly copies during the 1880s and 1890s.” \[Nicholson 2012, 285\]